Why careful valuation matters in this situation

 Planning a structural reorganization?

-I can support you with a transparent valuation foundation for the decisions ahead.
+I can support you with a traceable valuation basis for the decisions ahead.